-6 Tips For Providing Your Graphic Designer With Feedback- Written by Deanne Morian
+Graphic Design Feedback: 6 Tips For Providing Feedback- Written by Deanne Morian

 When you decide to get your website redesigned and developed, it is important to be clear with your agency what it is your business wants and needs out of your new website.
 In order to guide the design process, we’ve written a blog post on what questions to ask your team before you get your website designed.

 There are times when you may not like a certain aspect of your website design, or maybe you don’t like the way the graphic designer made the button look.
-Regardless of how big or small the feedback is, it is important to share it with your graphic designer.
+Regardless of how big or small the feedback is, it is important to provide design feedback.

 We want you to be happy with the final product, so it won’t hurt our feelings if you want to make some changes to the design!